MeteoricSnax/js-flow2/README.md

   Using JavaScript we can programmatically start our express server using the listen method.
   We can then use the node-fetch to make requests to the REST API.

+## Explain, using relevant examples, the Express concept; middleware.